amandeepsinghkhanna/markdown_notes/Machine Learning/ML101/introduction_to_ml.md

 2. **Regression:** Predicting a continuous value for a new data point, like predicting housing prices.
 3. **Classification:** Predicting the class or category of a new data point, like classifying emails as spam or not spam, or diagnosing diseases based on symptoms.

-# 2. Classification of Machine Learning algorithms:
+## 2. Classification of Machine Learning algorithms

 Machine learning algorithms/systems can be broadly classified based on three criteria: